opencadc/vostools/vofs/README.rst

     $ virtualenv venv
     $ source venv/bin/activate

 Setup the new development environment for testing by installing the appropriate packages:

 ::

     $ pip install -r dev_requirements.txt

 The test environment is built into the *setup.py* so that conducting unit-tests can be achieved like so:

 ::

-    $ python setup.py test
+    python setup.py test

 If you would like versbose output formated as a web page, for example, you can add options to the test call:

 ::

-    $ python setup.py test --addopts '--cov-report html:cov_html --cov=vos'
+    python setup.py test --addopts '--cov-report html:cov_html --cov=vosfs'

 The same option attribute can be used to pass other arguments to py.test that is executing the test.
 To run specific only tests for example:

 ::

-    $ python setup.py test --addopts 'vos/test/Test_vos.py::TestClient::test_transfer_error'
+    python setup.py test --addopts 'vos/test/Test_vos.py::TestClient::test_transfer_error'

 Each time you resume work on the project and want to use the **venv** (e.g., from a new shell), simply re-activate it: